 Rail Projects Victoria is the government body responsible for the planning and delivery of the Metro Tunnel, and Cross Yarra Partnership (CYP) is the contractor delivering the main design and construction works.

 The Metro Tunnel

 The Metro Tunnel will increase capacity on Melbourne’s metropolitan train network by creating a new end-to-end rail line from Sunbury in Melbourne’s west through to Pakenham/Cranbourne in the south-east.
 Twin nine-kilometre tunnels will deliver a new dedicated pathway through the heart of the city for two of Melbourne’s busiest rail lines, diverting these lines away from the City Loop and enabling 39,000 more passengers to use the rail system each peak period.

-The target completion date for the Metro Tunnel is currently the end of 2025, which accounts for construction works above and below ground, tunnels and stations fit-out, as well as the installation and testing of critical safety systems including the integration of high capacity signalling with existing network systems.
+The target completion date for the Metro Tunnel is currently placed at the end of 2025, which accounts for construction works above and below ground, tunnels and stations fit-out, as well as the installation and testing of critical safety systems including the integration of high capacity signalling with existing network systems.

 Pedestrian and Cycling Pathways

-The map below shows the Grattan Street work site’s current configuration, incorporating pedestrian and cyclist pathways and detours around the site.
+The map below shows the configuration of the Grattan Street work site, incorporating pedestrian, cyclist pathways and detours around the site.

 Major Construction Works